Advance-Innovation-Centre-AIC/CYP_RGB_Control/README.md

 Import this application to your modus project and go to file main.c BSP and device are already configured all you need is to program your function in main() under for;; loop.

-For example, the following code is to read the SENXIV sensor and print it on OLED.
+For example, the following code is to circle the RGB LED.

     for (;;)